smhillin/cassandra_bootcamp/simple_replication_and_partitioning.md

 ## Exit to CLI, FLUSH tables Examine Nodes for info

 Jot down each row that you inserted, and make note of what node they reside on.
 What is happening here?
-Whats the replicaiton appear to be?
+Whats the replication appear to be?

   exit;